rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Introduction to the Philippine Constitution.md

 The first- and second-level courts mimic the geographical organization of the country.
 First-level courts include the Metropolitan Trial Courts (MeTC), Municipal Trial Courts (MTC), Municipal Trial Courts in Cities (MTCC), and Municipal Circuit Trial Courts (MCTC), while the second-level court include the Regional Trial Court.

-The third-level court is the Court of Appeals.
-Other courts directly one level lower to the Supreme Court include the Sandiganbayan and the Court of Tax Appeals.
+The third-level court is the [[Court of Appeals|Court of Appeals]].
+Other courts directly one level lower to the Supreme Court include the Sandiganbayan and the [[Court of Tax Appeals|Court of Tax Appeals]].

 > [!note]- Office of the Ombudsman
 > The Office of the Ombudsman is an agency created under Article XI of the Philippine Constitution (Accountability of Public Officers).
 It investigates and prosecutes public officials.
 Separate from the Judicial Department.